Global Experience: Dental Hygiene in the Dominican Republic

 Meet Your Faculty Guides

 Rhonda J. Seebold, a part-time dental hygiene instructor, has been teaching this global course since 2008.
-The first seven years were in Nicaragua, but she has been traveling to the Dominican Republic since 2016.
+The first seven years were in Nicaragua.
+This course has been traveling to the Dominican Republic since 2016.
 Patricia A. Durand, also a part-time dental hygiene instructor, has been chaperoning the trip since 2018.

 Seebold aims to see students take the theoretical knowledge they have learned and apply it to real-life situations.
 She wants them not just to learn about barriers to care and how poverty impacts dental and overall health, but to experience it firsthand.
 She also hopes to inspire them to lead lives of service, not only through short-term missions but also by finding ways to serve in their own communities.
 Durand hopes students will experience and gain a new perspective on a different culture in a developing country.